 Calcium carbonate forms as a scale on the surface area of the plate during the formation of steam or while cooling water circulations.
-Solid particle present in the fluid streams influence the CaCO3 to form as scale.
+Solid particle present in the fluid streams influences the CaCO3 to form as scale.

 When the salt deposits on the surface and do not get dissolved into its source solution, then this mechanism referred to “scaling”.
-Inorganic components present in the water form this hard deposition unlike organic soft depositions.
+Inorganic components present in the water form this hard deposition, unlike organic soft depositions.

-Vaterite, calcite and aragonite these three forms of polymorphic calcium carbonates involve in scale formations.
+Vaterite, calcite and aragonite these three forms of polymorphic calcium carbonates involve in gradual scale formations.
 The reason for scaling of these compounds is due to the loss of carbon dioxide from there structure.
-Increase in pH make carbon dioxide splitting from calcium carbonate leaving out calcium to form hard materials.
-In supply line of cooling water or potable water, when temperature is increased it will lead to decrease in solubility of calcium carbonate and precipitate out as white crystals having high adherent quality.
+Increase in pH makes carbon dioxide splitting from calcium carbonate leaving out calcium to form hard materials.
+In supply line of cooling water or potable water, when the temperature is increased it will lead to decrease in solubility of calcium carbonate and precipitate out as white crystals having high adherent quality.

 In the list of heat exchangers, plate types HE designs have the ability to prevent fouling.
 Particles of calcium sulphate particles will lead fouling and increase the rate of calcium carbonate scale formation.
 The suspended matter with 25 mg per litre shows the scaling effect.
 Even soft scaling starts on the continuous run of cooling tower water containing iron silicate, iron phosphate, copper oxide, silica, silt and haematite.